 We provide a printed monthly publication designed to keep our mature adults informed of YAH events and other items of interest to mature adults.
-Electronic versions of past newletters are available on the YAH Blog.
+Electronic versions of past newletters are available on the Great Adventures Blog.

-The Young at Heart Blog has been created to provide additional photos and information of timely interest to our people.
-This electronic medium is used to supplement the Newsletter and add Internet Links that may be useful to our YAHers.
+The Great Adventures Blog has been created to provide additional photos and information of timely interest to our people.
+This electronic medium is used to supplement the Newsletter and add Internet Links that may be useful to our Great Adventurers.

 Personal Caring Ministry